 HISTORIC PRESERVATION ZONING NEWS Metropolitan Historic Zoning Commission A periodic newsletter for architects, designers, contractors, craftsmen and applicants.
-Inspections an Important Part of Permit Once you have obtained a Preservation Permit, certain inspections are required throughout the construction process, just like with the Codes Administration's Building Permits.
-These inspections can help you save time and money as they are geared toward catching potential issues early in the construction process, before they become violations.
+Inspections: An Important Part of Any Permit Once you have obtained a Preservation Permit, certain inspections are required throughout the construction process, just like with the Codes Administration's Building Permits.
+These inspections may help you save time and money as they are geared toward identifying problems early in the construction process, before they become violations.
 To know what inspections need to be scheduled, see the bottom of the first or second page of your Preservation Permit.
 When ready, contact Fred Zahn with the Metro Historic Zoning Commission at 615-862-7970 or fred.zahn@nashville.gov to schedule an inspection.

-You do not need to be present during the inspection, assuming that the inspector can access all areas of the lot, since we do not review interiors.
-If in doubt, it is easier to give us a call and double check on completed inspections or whether or not something needs an inspection than not.
-Remember that both the Building Permit and the Preservation Permit require different inspections by different inspectors.
-Inspection results will be entered into the city's computer system where it may be publically accessed by visiting https://permits.nashville.g ov/kivanet/2/index.cfm.
+You will not need to be present during the inspection, assuming that the inspector can access all areas of the lot.
+We do not review interiors.
+If in doubt, it is easier to give us a call to check on completed inspections or to determine if something requires an inspection.
+Remember that the Building Permit and the Preservation Permit require different inspections by different inspectors.
+Inspection results will be entered into the city's computer system and it may be publically accessed by visiting https://permits.nashville.g ov/kivanet/2/index.cfm.
 This information may take up to 24 hours to be updated.
-HISTORIC PRESERVATION July 2013 Inside this issue:
+HISTORIC PRESERVATION January 2014 Inside this issue:

 Infill Design 2

 Awards 4

 Old House Fair 4

-Around Town .5
+Around Town 5

+DEFINITIONS:

-Infill Design Tips DEFINITIONS: Contemporary: Existing, occurring or living at the same time; of the present time Modern: Characteristic of styles that reject traditionally accepted or sanctioned forms and emphasize individual experimentation and sensibility.
+Contemporary: Existing, occurring or living at the same time; of the present time Modern: Characteristic of styles that reject traditionally accepted or sanctioned forms and emphasize individual experimentation and sensibility.